darrenmcgill35/milestone_project_4/README.md

 Congratulations!
 No Error Found.

-I checked my app.py code using Python syntax checker
+I checked all app code using Python syntax checker

 Result - No syntax errors detected :)